cosmicjs/vue-garage-sale/article/article.md

 ## Optimizing PWA application with Google Lighthouse

-After all this work, the moment of the truth came when I ran application audits using Google Lighthouse from Chrome devtools.
+After all this work, the moment of the truth came when I ran application audits using Google Lighthouse from Chrome dev-tools.
 The first time I ran the audits the score were terrible and below 50%.
 This is how it looked at some point, before implementing few suggestions

 <img src="./images/lighthouse_scores_before.png" width="80%" alt="Lighthouse audits scores before optimizations" style="display: block; margin-left: auto; margin-right: auto;">

 After the first run, I had to go through Lighthouse scores one by one and implement all the suggestion recommended.
 And each time the scores were getting better and better.
 I have also gained more insights on how SEO, performance, PWA... are scored and how to make each one of those areas better.
-After many itarations I had the following score
+After many iterations I had the following score

 <img src="./images/lighthouse_scores_after.png" width="80%" alt="Lighthouse audits scores after optimizations" style="display: block; margin-left: auto; margin-right: auto;">

 Even though, I didn't score 100% in all categories, I felt much better and learned a lot by just implementing the changes suggested by Google.
 Is it possible to score 100% in all categories? you may ask.
 And the answer is yes, if you willing to spend time and implement all the recommendations.

 One major problem that was affecting the site performance, was the images.
-I realized that the images that I was serving were not mathching the screen size.
-So after going throuhg some suggestions, I found this article
+I realized that the images that I was serving were not matching the screen size.
+So after going through some suggestions, I found this article
 [A Guide to Responsive Images with Ready-to-Use Templates](https://medium.freecodecamp.org/a-guide-to-responsive-images-with-ready-to-use-templates-c400bd65c433)
 Which explains the problem in details and also layout the best solution for you.
-So after the article above, I created a grunt process that goe through each image under a floder, and produce multiple versions.
+So after the article above, I created a grunt process that goes through each image under a folder, and produce multiple versions.

-I know that I didn't not go through every line of code here, however I strongly recomend for you to try the application [demo](https://www.google.com) and see how it feels.
+I know that I didn't not go through every line of code here, however I strongly recommend for you to try the application [demo](http://garage-sale.cosmicapp1.co/) and see how it feels.
 You can also check out the [code](https://github.com/mtermoul/garage-sale) and see if you have any questions.

 ## Conclusion